pepijndevos/LolItemSets/README.md

 ## I'm bored!

 Click the troll button.
 This will pick a random champion and objective, and generate a build.
 All you have to do is play it.
-Best used with friends, to not upset your team mates with your AD Thresh.
+Best used with friends, to not upset your teammates with your AD Thresh.

 ## Disclaimer